 The Committee has responsibility for establishing and continually monitoring adherence to the Company's compensation philosophy-a philosophy designed to attract, retain and motivate qualified and talented employees who are enthusiastic about the Company's mission and culture.
-The Committee, which is chaired by Anne M. Mulcahy and includes Lee C. Bollinger, Barry Diller and Larry D. Thompson, seeks to establish total compensation packages that are attractive to employees and comparable to, but not dramatically different from, those offered by peer companies with comparable revenue in similar industries.
-Through regular meetings and discussions with management, the Committee ensures that the total compensation paid to all executives, including named executive officers of the Company, and all employees earning more than \$300,000 in salary, is fair, reasonable and based on performance goals established to increase value for shareholders by facilitating the long-term growth of the Company.
+The Committee, which is composed entirely of independent directors, is chaired by Anne M. Mulcahy and includes Lee C. Bollinger, Barry Diller and Larry D. Thompson, seeks to establish total compensation packages that are attractive to employees and comparable to, but not dramatically different from, those offered by peer companies with comparable revenue in similar industries.
+Through regular meetings and discussions with management, the Committee ensures that the total compensation paid to all executives, including named executive officers of the Company, is fair, reasonable and based on performance goals established to increase value for shareholders by facilitating the long-term growth of the Company.
 The Committee considers both the Company's short-term and long-term plans in determining compensation.
 Annual plans are used to motivate and reward management for achieving specific yearly goals.
 Long-term plans, typically three or four years in duration, are designed to reward cumulative long-term goals.
 All performance criteria, however, including those in annual or relatively short-term plans, are designed to reward executives for making decisions that will enhance the long-term value of the Company.
-Except in the case of sales executives or executives in high-growth revenue-focused business units, performance targets are not based on quarterly or partial-year results.
 Compensation paid pursuant to these plans may be cash or stock-based compensation.
 The Company has historically favored cash compensation over non-cash compensation, as management and the Committee believe that cash incentives provide more targeted rewards for specific performance.
-However the Company does not apply a specific formula for allocating between cash and non-cash compensation or short- and long-term compensation.
-Instead, management and the Committee select the method of compensation thought most likely to lead to achievement of the particular goal.
+However, the Company does not apply a specific formula for allocating between cash and non-cash compensation or short- and long-term compensation.
+Instead, management and the Committee select the method of compensation thought most likely to lead to achievement o